skysemone/PythonNotes/01_Lutz_Python/Ch4/Notes/Notes.md

 Strings can be used to record names, words, and other textual information, but it can also be used to store other collections of data.
 In either case, the most frequent operations on strings involving copying the string, separating it into smaller sub-strings, or conbining strings together.
 Strings start at position '0' and continue to the position of the last letter in the defined string.

 ### Immutability and Object ID
-Strings are immutable in python (and many other languages.)
+Strings are immutable in python as they are in many other languages.
 This means that when a string in defined in memory, making any change to the string with code will not just make a similar change in the memory, but copy the string to a new position of memory with the changes made.
-Lets say that we have string a='Immutable', and we wanted to add an 's' to the end.  c=a+'s' 'Immutables' will cause a whole new string to be made.
+Lets say that we have string **a='Immutable'**, and we wanted to add an **'s'** to the end.  **c=a+'s'** will result in the new string **'Immutables'**.
 The consequences of this will be highlighted in the follwing examples

 The fastest way to show this is by trying to change a letter in a string
 ``` python